-Three’s Go Binge gives you unlimited data for streaming on Netflix, TV Player, Apple Music, Deezer and SoundCloud.
+Three’s Go Binge gives you unlimited data for use on Netflix, TV Player, Snapchat, Soundcloud, Deezer and Apple Music.

-- TV Player: Watch live television on your smartphone.
-A free version is available with free-to-air channels like BBC One, ITV and Channel 4 (supported with additional adverts).
-A subscription to TV Player Plus will cost £5.99 per month (this will give you access to paid channels and will remove additional advertising).
+- TV Player (Video Streaming): TV Player allows you to watch live television on your smartphone.
+The free version gives you access to free-to-air channels like BBC One, ITV, Channel 4 and Channel 5 (supported with additional adverts from TV Player).
+A paid-for subscription to TV Player Premium costs £6.99 per month and gives you access to 80 additional channels like MTV, Comedy Central, Discovery and History.

-- Apple Music (from 27th November 2017): Stream on-demand music from your iPhone or Android device.
-Apple Music costs £9.99 per month on the individual plan or £14.99 per month on the family plan.
+- Apple Music (Music): Apple Music allows you to stream on-demand music from your iPhone or Android device.
+The service offers 40 million songs and costs £9.99 per month (£14.99 per month for a family subscription).

 It’s worth noting the following limitations when using the Go Binge offer:

-- You must have some of your normal data allowance remaining.
+- You must have some of your normal data allowance remaining to use Go Binge.
 In order to use Go Binge, you must still have some of your normal data allowance remaining in the current month.
-If you’ve run out of your normal data allowance, you’ll need to add additional data for Go Binge to be available again.
+If you’ve run out of your normal data allowance, you’ll need to purchase additional data before using Go Binge.

-At present, Three is offering Go Binge to new customers joining on an Advanced Pay Monthly plan with at least 4GB of data per month.
-This includes both 24-month contracts with a new handset and 12-month or 30-day SIM-only plans.
+Three is offering the Go Binge service to new and existing customers who take a Pay Monthly plan with at least 12GB of data per month.
+This includes 24-month plans with a new handset and shorter 12-month or 30-day SIM-only plans.

 The following table shows a selection of Three’s cheapest available SIM cards with the Go Binge offer:

-If you’re joining Three on a Pay Monthly mobile broadband tariff, you’ll need to choose a plan with at least 5GB of data to benefit from the Go Binge offer.
+If you’re joining Three on a Pay Monthly mobile broadband tariff, you’ll need to choose a plan with at least 15GB of data to benefit from the Go Binge offer.

-Three’s Go Binge offer has come in for some widespread criticism since it was launched.
-The reason being it undermines the principle of net neutrality (the idea that traffic from all online services should be treated in the same way to ensure an even and level playing field).
+Since the launch of the Go Binge offer, Three has received some occasional criticism in the press and from industry regulators.
+Some people believe it undermines the principle of net neutrality (the idea that traffic from all online services should be treated in the same way to ensure an even and level playing field).

 Go Binge potentially takes us down the road towards a situation where ISPs and mobile networks are able to decide which services their customers can use.
-For many people, this is a key step away from having an open internet where different service providers can compete freely with each other.
+For some people, this is a key step away from having a “free and open internet” where different service providers compete on a level playing field with each other.
 In a world where service providers need to cut a deal with ISPs and mobile networks, smaller providers without the resource or pockets to do this are greatly disadvantaged (along with public service broadcasters like the BBC who are unlikely to be able to justify paying to get included in such a service).

 Keeping Your Phone Number